-1. The diagram below represents a process that occurs in human systems.
-Complex sugar Simple sugar Simple sugar Water Catalyst Catalyst This process is known as A) excretion B) respiration C) circulation D) digestion 2.
-An individual eats a hamburger.
-Which two systems 7.
-Although the digestive system is primarily must interact to transfer the nutrients in the responsible for the breakdown of food, this process hamburger to human muscle tissue? can be disrupted if the circulatory system malfunctions.
-The best explanation for this disruption A) respiratory and excretory is that B) digestive and immune A) human body systems interact with each other to C) digestive and circulatory perform life functions D) circulatory and respiratory B) the circulatory system is the control center of the 3.
-In response to an increasing blood glucose level, the body human body will normally C) the digestive system and the circulatory system A) store the glucose in cell nuclei have many organs in common B) release a hormone that lowers the blood glucose D) the circulatory system is responsible for the coordination of life functions, including the C) produce a hormone that destroys the glucose breakdown of food D) use the excess glucose to make proteins 8.
-In the human body, carbon monoxide reduces the 4.
-Before starch can enter a cell, it must be amount of oxygen that can be transported to cells.
-A) absorbed by simple sugars Breathing in too much carbon monoxide will most B) diffused into simple sugars likely result in the production of C) digested to form simple sugars A) less ATP B) less glucose D) actively transported by simple sugars C) more DNA D) more protein 5.
-The major role of carbohydrates in the human diet is 9.
-The failure to regulate the pH of the blood can affect to the activity of A) form the membranes that surround mitochondria A) enzymes that clot blood B) act as a catalyst for cellular reactions B) red blood cells that make antibodies C) supply energy for the body C) chlorophyll that carries oxygen in the blood D) provide building blocks for amino acids D) DNA that controls starch digestion in the blood 6.
-The cytoplasm in a cell carries out a function similar 10.
-An immune response is primarily due to the body's to a function of which human system? white blood cells recognizing A) respiratory system A) a hormone imbalance B) reproductive system B) abiotic organisms C) circulatory system C) foreign antigens D) nervous system D) known antibiotics
+- 7. Although the digestive system is primarily responsible for the breakdown of food, this process can be disrupted if the circulatory system malfunctions.
+The best explanation for this disruption is that - A) human body systems interact with each other to perform life functions - B) the circulatory system is the control center of the body - C) the digestive system and the circulatory system have many organs in common - D) the circulatory system is responsible for the coordination of life functions, including the breakdown of food - 8.
+In the human body, carbon monoxide reduces the amount of oxygen that can be transported to cells.
+Breathing in too much carbon monoxide will most likely result in the production of - A) less ATP - B) less glucose - C) more DNA - D) more protein - 9.
+The failure to regulate the pH of the blood can affect the activity of - A) enzymes that clot blood - B) red blood cells that make antibodies - C) chlorophyll that carries oxygen in the blood - D) DNA that controls starch digestion in the blood - 10.
+An immune response is primarily due to the body's white blood cells recognizing - A) a hormone imbalance - B) abiotic organisms - C) foreign antigens - D) known antibiotics